Rewritten: January, 2020

 I didn’t travel much in my teaching years.
-I flew home to visit family on holidays, sent two summers parsing Spanish verbs in Cuernavaca.
+I flew home to visit family on holidays, spent two summers parsing Spanish verbs in Cuernavaca.
 That was about all.

 I decided to make up for lost time after I retired, and commenced the world wanderings chronicled in photo albums and blog posts past.
-I wanted to travel solo, have done all my getting around in thirty cities and five continents on my own.
+I wanted to travel solo, have done all my getting around since in thirty-six countries and five continents on my own.

-The getting around has been much easier than I’d expected.
+The getting around has been much easier than expected.
 English is a near global lingua franca now, rightfully or not, and the internet and smartphones have smoothed many of the rough edges of trip planning.
-That said, I also learned plenty, and realized during a recent dinner with friends that (a) not everyone knows about smartphone currency apps and compression sacs and international debit cards, and (b) many would like to know, so they can go gallivanting about the globe, too.
+That said, I also learned plenty, and realized during a 2015 dinner with friends that (a) not everyone knows about travel techniques and technology, and (b) many would like to know, so they can go gallivanting about the globe, too.

 The flow chart below summarizes what I’ve learned.
-It’s incomplete, and far from expert; FlyerTalk forums are regularly frequented by folks who have forgotten more than I’ll ever know about international travel.
+It’s incomplete, and inexpert; FlyerTalk forums are regularly frequented by folks who have forgotten more than I’ll ever know about international travel.
 I humbly hope that it’s better than no post at all.

 Off we go:

 You’re probably better off with a packaged tour or cruise if disorganized, inappropriately trusting of strangers, or eager to visit a potentially dangerous or primitive place.
-I have stuck mostly to low-hanging tourist fruit, and left frolics in the IS caliphate to CNN reporters.
+I have stuck mostly to low-hanging tourist fruit, and left war zone frolics to CNN reporters.

 Do you have a passport?